Loreto Rainbow Homes Foundation

 Fund Utilisation Statement

-To meet every day’s basic needs such as food, cloths, toiletries and to provide uninterrupted education support of the girl children of our homes.
+To meet every day’s basic needs such as food, clothes, toiletries and to provide uninterrupted education support of the girl children of our homes.